rstudio/helm/examples/yaml/README.md

 runs a single pod on every node of a Kubernetes cluster.
 In this case, we deploy a daemonset that has an `initContainer` with `imagePullPolicy: "Always"` that runs a simple `echo` command.
 Then the `pause` container takes over, and nothing else happens for the life of the daemonset.
+When run in your kubernetes environment, this daemonset will force the specified image to be updated on each node.
+Later when sessions are started on that same node, they will use the updated image.

 ### Usage